 An axolotl psychiatrist who is found wandering around in the second game, has a stand-up stage show in the third, and the owner of Club LOL in the fourth.
 He'll add to your list of emotion animations if you ask him to.

 Awful Wedded Life: A lot of his jokes are typical "complaining about the missus" style comedy.

 A glamorous giraffe known for her clothing designs and style.
 In the first two games she is a visitor who can give the player signature Gracie designs.
 In the third game she owns a shop in the City which sells expensive apparel and furnishings, though she's only there once a month.
 In New Leaf, she starts as a visitor but will later open shop on the top floor of Tommy and Timmy's establishment.

 In the past three games, Harriet the poodle runs a salon called Shampoodle's.
 At the salon, players can change their hair style and color.
-In New Leaf, Harriet can also sell the player colored contacts.
+In City Folk, she begins to allow the player to use their Mii as their character's face, and in New Leaf, Harriet can also sell the player colored contacts.

 A hedgehog who first appeared as the sole worker at Gracie Grace in City Folk.
 As of New Leaf, she works with her sisters Mabel and Sable in the accessories department of their store.

 Defrosting Ice Queen: She initially has a cold, strictly business relationship with the player.
 Go to her shop often enough and she gradually warms up to the player, to the point where she becomes upbeat and friendly.